 The social media landscape today is incredibly different than it was in 2019.
-Primarily, the global pandemic of 2020 has meant that more people than ever are online.
+Primarily, the global pandemic of 2020 has meant that more people than ever are online in 2021.

 More people than ever are on social media, and additionally, they're paying attention in ways that are unprecedented, as suggested by an April 2020 Statista report, which showed that global social media usage has increased by a whopping 44%.

-1. First off, pause and re-evaluate your upcoming social media posts.
+1. Pause and re-evaluate your upcoming social media posts.

 This is something you already should have done this year, but it’s also something you should keep doing as part of your strategy for any crisis.
 Take a hard look at what you have scheduled and see if the imagery, the voice and tone, and messaging are right for the current situation.
 If they aren’t, put those pieces of content on pause until it makes more sense.
 Then consider how you can revisit a campaign.
 Hotels.com did a great job with this.

 The company needed to change everything in their approach to social media as a result of global bans on travel.
 The previous Hotel.com ad that they shared in social featuring their mascot, Captain Obvious, contained imagery of people getting close on vacation, a message that would not resonate well in the current climate: